 At the beginning of mid-1991, the Government of India made some radical changes in its policies to make a trade, foreign investment, exchange rate, industry, fiscal system, etc. effective so as to speed up the edge of the economy.

-The main objective of the new economic policy was to improve productivity and efficiency while creating a more competitive environment towards the economy.
+The main objective of the new economic policy was to improve productivity and efficiency as well as to create a more competitive environment towards the economy.
 The rate of interest of all commercial banks under the same liberalization policy

-Will be free to determine the rate of interest.
-They will not have any obligation to accept the rates of interest set by the Reserve Bank of India as provisions have also been made.
+Will be free to determine.
+They will not have any obligation to follow the rates of interest fixed by the Reserve Bank of India as provisions have also been made.